justyntyrrell/Car_Auction_Price_Prediction/index.md

 **Why carsandbids.com?**

 I wanted to use cars and bids because they include the horsepower, torque, and transmission specs of each car.
 It also shows exactly what the car sold / what the highest bid was.
-This is different then Kiji Autos or Auto Trader that has a listed price.
+This is different then Kijiji Autos or Auto Trader that has a listed price.
 However, as a smaller, new website there were around 1200 sold cars at the time of data collection which is a relatively small training set.
 Overall, this was an interesting investigation of data quality/features versus quantity of data.

 **Results and Takeaways:**
 * An XGBoost regressor model performed the best with a mean absolute error (MAE) of around $6900